AMS777/ams-bl/README.md

 # ams-bl

 This project is a boilerplate of the PHP micro-framework Lumen to start quickly a project with some functionality added like:
 - User register.
 - User login.
+- User reset password.
 - Emailing.

 Recomended for JSON API projects.

+This backend project is matched with a frontend project on Javascript framework Ember.js (yet to be developed).

 ## Packages